 I’d tried to form a band in Leeds for a couple of years, but I just wasn’t making the contacts.
 To be frank, my heart wasn’t really in it.
 This failed audition helped me realise that my musical ambitions just weren’t compatible with the other stuff in my life, and the guitars began to collect dust.

-In the 00s, I tried my hand at electronic music.
-Once I’d completed a CD of tunes under the name Yammer, my subconscious decided that progress had been far too slow, and it was all too much like hard work.
-I’d geared up for live performance, but, again, I found it impossible to find anyone foolhardy enough to join me.
+In the 2000s, I tried my hand at electronic music.
+Once I’d completed a CD of tunes under the name Yammer, I decided that progress had been far too slow, and it was all too much like hard work.
+I’d geared up for live performance, but, again, I found it impossible to find anyone foolish enough to join me.
 So I sold the gear, and went back to ignoring the guitars.

-Over the years, I tried to jump-start the guitar playing by buying another cheap second-hand electric guitar and an effects box (to replace the long-since-deceased Noisewarp).
-But the initial enthusiasm always seemed to die away after a few weeks.
+Over the years, I tried to jump start the guitar playing by buying another cheap second-hand electric guitar and an effects box (to replace the long-since-deceased Noisewarp).
+But the initial enthusiasm always died away after a few weeks.

-Arriving late, I opened the door to be confronted by the man himself, who thrust out his hand, introduced himself, and asked what instrument I played.
+Arriving late, the door was opened by the man himself, who thrust out his hand, introduced himself, and asked what instrument I played.
 Somewhat taken aback, I said I was just going to listen for a bit, and made small talk while I sussed out what the hell was happening.
-It turns out that Mr Wobble has been a Stockport resident for 20 years.
+It turns out that Mr Wobble had been a Stockport resident for 20 years.
 Who knew!

 I missed the planning meeting, but I was there for the first session in January 2019.
 There were four of us, if I remember correctly: two bass players and two guitarists.
 It must have been a success, because we’re still meeting every week, almost a year later.

 It turns out that all you need to get you picking up the guitar again is an excuse to do it.
 If you know you’re going to be playing with a group every week, you have to learn and practice.
 And that is what it takes to rekindle the interest and enthusiasm to play and improve.